whiite/era/README.md

 Correct escape sequences are supported for all

-**Note: Not every token is implemented yet.
-Most are however and are covered by tests**
+**Note: Not every token is implemented fully yet.
+Most work as intended; some locale specific formats are hardcoded to the UK or English versions but all are covered by tests**

 - [moment](https://momentjs.com)
   - Fully implemented